varunsh-coder/dassana/docs-root/docs/getting-started/concepts/normalization.md

 All of the fields `csp`, `resourceId`, `canonicalId` etc are available to the downstream (general/resource/policy) workflows and they can refer to the field using JQ expressions.

 :::caution
-If this workflow doesn't run, none of the downstream workflows will run.
-So please make sure to review the `filters` section of the workflow
+If the `normalize` workflow doesn't run, none of the other downstream workflows will run.
+So please make sure to review the `filters` section of the `normalize` workflow.
 :::